scrapbird/scrapbird.github.io/_posts/2016-06-22-diving-into-radare2.md

 [0x006008a0]>
 {% endhighlight %}

 Hmm.. looks like r2 hasn't recognized this part of the code as a function, lets jump into visual disassembly mode by executing `V` to get into visual mode and pressing `p` to cycle to the disassembly view.
+You may need to jump back to this position by pressing `o` and then typing `obj.shell`, this is because when you first enter visual mode r2 will seek to the current instruction pointer.

 {% highlight nasm %}
 [0x006008a0 256 ./shellcode]> pd $r @ obj.shellcode